-In recent years, the number of special purpose acquisition companies that have been formed has increased substantially, especially in the last several months.
+In recent years and particularly since the fourth quarter of 2020, the number of special purpose acquisition companies that have been formed has increased substantially.
 Many potential targets for special purpose acquisition companies have already entered into an initial business combination, and there are still many special purpose acquisition companies seeking targets for their initial business combination, as well as many such companies currently in registration.
 As a result, at times, fewer attractive targets may be available, and it may require more time, more effort and more resources to identify a suitable target and to consummate an initial business combination.